learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

    accordingly to attempt to stay out of the dark swamp.
 Lean on family, and remember to have confidence in your support system.
-If the administrative support system available to you is not clear, talk to an instructor and a meeting can be arranged between the both of you and an administrator such as the Senior Program Manager.
+If the administrative support system available to you is not clear, talk to an instructor and a meeting can be arranged with the two of you and an administrator such as the Senior Program Manager.

 ### Putting It Together

-We know Javascript is new to most (if not all) of you, and that many times when a student gets to the second step of "The Stages of Learning" and sees how long that road is, any student may feel discouragement.
-We want you to harness the above two points and to keep confidence in the curriculum; it is a thoroughly crafted, thoroughly tested, and further refined system that is built to get you ready for the workforce!
+We know Javascript is new to most (if not all) of you.
+It is not unusual, when a student gets to the second step of "The Stages of Learning" and sees how long that road is, to feel discouraged.
+If you feel that happening to you, keep the above two points in mind and also keep confidence in the curriculum: it is a thoroughly crafted, thoroughly tested, and further refined system that is designed to get you ready for the workforce!

 ### Personal Empowerment Protocol